nurvel/spring-owasp-vulnerable-app/README.md

 Teachers can got the the "teachers lounge" area where they can give students grades to the courses.
 Also teachers can participate in the discussion about the courses in the course-pages.

-Security flaws enable attacker to..
+In a nutshell security flaws enable attacker to..
 - [x] SQL Injection (modify or destroy the database)
 - [x] Steal a cookie form teacher and use the app as a teacher to modify grades
 - [x] Inject malicious code to the page